 - The facet joints of the cervical spine are a source of head and neck pain.9

 - The facet joints, found in pairs on the back of the cervical vertebrae, are rich in pain receptors.
 Chiropractic cervical manipulation is aimed primarily at gapping these facet joints to restore normal mechanics or movement.

 - The existence of bridges of connective tissue between the muscles and ligaments of the upper cervical spine and the dura of the base of the skull.
 This discovery by dental researchers in the U.S.10 and chiropractic researchers in the U.K.11 in 1995 and 1998 provides a much clearer anatomical basis for tension in the cervical spine as a cause of headache.
 The dura (thick covering of the brain and spinal cord) encloses the central spinal cord and is extremely pain sensitive.
 It is now known to be directly connected to muscles and ligaments in the neck.

 Obviously there are also many lifestyle and behavioural factors that may also play a role and can even trigger neck pain as well as headache.
-Your chiropractor is trained to help you identify possible factors that may be involved in your headaches.
 Some examples include: